rstudio/rstudio/samples/mobilewebapp/README-MAVEN.txt

   Select Java Build Path and click the Projects tab

   Click Add..., select gwt-user, and click OK

+GWT developers can also use tools/scripts/maven_script.sh to push their own GWT jars into their local maven repo.

 -- Option B: Build from the command line with Maven --